Vertical MIG Welding for Beginners: Settings and Examples

 For a single-pass open-root weld (3G), you can use a stringer without manipulation if it’s a tight joint.
 Or you can use a side-to-side motion to fuse larger root gaps.

-If you see that the puddle tends to overheat as you go up, you can use a wider side-to-side movement so that the metal can absorb more heat.
+If the puddle tends to overheat as you go up, you can use a wider side-to-side movement so that the metal can absorb more heat.

 Uphill multi-pass welds

-After the first pass, you clean the silica deposits and use larger weave beads to create a wide shelf.
-The shelf does an excellent job of supporting the puddle as you weld upwards.
-Weaves are practical and quite popular for uphill welding.
+After the first pass, you clean the silica deposits and use wider weave beads to create a wide shelf.
+The shelf does an excellent job of supporting the puddle.
+Weaves are practical and quite popular for uphill.